 Example #2: An eligible, exempt employee who works a four-day, 20-hour standard workweek will have 5.0 hours deducted from his/her vacation accrual balance for each day of vacation taken.
-To calculate: 20 hours per week $\div$ 4 days per week = 5.0 hours per vacation day.
+To calculate: 20 hours per week ÷ 4 days per week = 5.0 hours per vacation day.

-- C. Utilizing Accrued Vacation - 16.
-For an eligible, exempt staff employee, absences of less than one full day are neither to be charged to accumulated vacation time, nor deducted from pay.
+C. Utilizing Accrued Vacation

+- 16. For an eligible, exempt staff employee, absences of less than one full day are neither to be charged to accumulated vacation time, nor deducted from pay.
 An eligible, non-exempt (hourly paid) employee will have accruals deducted in hourly increments. - 17.
 Accrued paid time off cannot be used for time off of less than 30 minutes. - 18.
 If an authorized University holiday falls within an employee's vacation period, and the employee is eligible for paid holiday allowance for that particular day, it shall be counted as a holiday rather than a vacation day. - 19.
 It is intended that each eligible employee take the annual vacation to which he/she is entitled each year.
 An employee may be reimbursed in lieu of vacation time if the unit requests the employee to forego all or any part of his/her accrued vacation and the employee has requested vacation time according to unit rules and procedures.
 An eligible employee's vacation accrual balances must be reduced by the amount of vacation accruals paid out.
-The payment request must be submitted during the pay period the vacation was cancelled. - At an eligible employee's request, and upon the exhaustion of all sick leave, absence due to non-work-related illness or injury may be taken as vacation time.
+The payment request must be submitted during the pay period the vacation was cancelled. - 20.
+At an eligible employee's request, and upon the exhaustion of all sick leave, absence due to non-work-related illness or injury may be taken as vacation time.
 [See U512 Sick Leave] - 21.
 Units may grant paid or unpaid time-off as part of a newly hired employee's job offer.
 This time-off can only be for a one-time arrangement within the first year of employment (for example, if the employee has predetermined travel plans prior to accepting the position), it cannot be made into an on-going arrangement, and it may be recorded as an excused absence in lieu of vacation time. - 22.
 Otherwise, when an eligible employee is absent due to personal reasons and vacation accruals are exhausted, the employee is in out-of-pay status unless he/she elects to use accrued personal holiday time and has received supervisory approval to do so.
 [See 508 Personal Leave of Absence]

 - 23. Paid vacation must not be used as compensatory time off in lieu of overtime pay.
 [See U304 Compensable Time and Compliance with Fair Labor Standards Act (Overtime)] - 24.
 When an eligible employee transfers between University departments, his/her vacation accrual dollars must be transferred using Comptroller Form 60, Journal Voucher.
 The form should be forwarded to the Payroll Department for processing. - 25.
 Vacation accrual balances for employee transfers from the University of Chicago Hospitals are governed by Human Resources Policy U209 Staff Employee Hires to the University of Chicago from the University of Chicago Hospitals. - 26.
+When a reduction of work hours occurs, the vacation accrual rate and corresponding balance will be reduced to align with the new scheduled weekly hours.
+Any vacation time that exceeds the new balance, plus two full months' worth of accruals (based on the new accrual rate) will be paid out to the employee upon reduction of hours.
 Upon termination of employment, an eligible employee is to be paid for any accrued and unused vacation.